2026 Davis Cup World Group I play-offs

-The 2026 Davis Cup World Group I play-offs will be held from 6 to 8 February 2026.
-The thirteen winners of this round will qualify for the 2026 Davis Cup World Group I while the thirteen losers will compete at the 2026 Davis Cup World Group II.
+The 2026 Davis Cup World Group I play-offswere held from 6 to 8 February 2026.
+The thirteen winners of this round qualified for the 2026 Davis Cup World Group I while the thirteen losers competed at the 2026 Davis Cup World Group II.

 Teams

 Twenty-six teams will play for thirteen spots in the World Group I, in series decided on a home and away basis.